Back Posture – The Future Of Your Back & Relief Of Pain Depends On It

 Stand as tall as you can, lift the chest up, pull in your stomach muscles and tighten your buttocks.
 This is difficult at first, but practice in this new position will lead to more endurance and you will be able to maintain it for longer and longer periods.
 Remember to breathe correctly and this new position will strengthen the muscles around the back and help to reduce standing postural lower back pain.

-A 2015 study in the journal Human Movement Science indicates that pain can result from prolonged standing.
+Pain can result from prolonged standing.
 A strategy used to decrease the pain is to shift the weight from one foot to another and to change the posture of the lower back by moving it forward and backward slightly.
 These posture changes early on when standing help to avoid static stress on the lumbar spine and ground force reactions.
-So, transferring body weight and changing the center of pressure front to back are motions that can help.
+So, transferring body weight and changing the center of pressure front to back are good.
 Rocker shoes can help.

 Working in a bent over position causes considerable stress on the ligaments and discs of the lower back.
 Working around the house: gardening, sweeping, digging, making a bed, vacuuming, along with occupations such as; plumbers, carpenters, bricklayers, assembly line workers, mechanics, ect. require working in bent positions and are more likely to sustain back problems.
 Since the discs swell with fluids when you sleep and are non weight bearing, you are more likely to suffer back problems in the early hours, so special attention should be paid to your back in the morning and to reduce bending at this time.